 Bleeding after oral surgery is to be expected.
 Use gauze pads or tea bags on the wounds to reduce the bleeding.
 Bite down gently and switch them out with clean ones every so often.

 To prevent complications after your wisdom teeth removal, listen to the advice of your family dentist or oral surgeon.
 Also, let us know if discomfort or bleeding persists for more than five days or increases.
-In Greeley, you can call Greeley Dental Health at (970) 353-4329 to schedule an appointment.
+If you need a Greeley CO dentist, call us at (970) 353-4329 to schedule an appointment.